edouardelasalles/drlm/README.md

 # Dynamic Neural Language Models
-Code for the paper "Dynamic Neural Language Models"
+Code and supplementary material for the paper "Dynamic Neural Language Models"